Solutions · Use case

 What data shape do you need to start a structured extraction engagement?

 PDFs, emails with attachments, scanned forms, EDI feeds, supplier documents, submission packets, and the target schema in the receiving system of record.
-During the paid two-week discovery we map the actual data surface — what exists, what is labelled, what residency posture it carries — and the proposal for the next gate is shaped against that, not against an assumption.
+In the first two weeks we look at the real data (what exists, what is labelled, where it has to live) and build the plan around what is actually there, not around an assumption.

 Which Veso AI services ship structured extraction?